janscience/FishFinder/docs/usage.md

   - Within 30s after a recording was stopped (as long as the filename is shown on the display): start and stop a voice message.
   - after 30s of a recording or voice message:
-    - brief push: toggle between volume and zoom.
+    - brief push: toggle between volume (`V` indicator on top right of display) and zoom (`X` indicator on top right of display).
-    - push for min. half a second: toggle audio feedback beeps on clipping.
+    - push for minimum half a second: toggle audio feedback beeps on clipping (`C` indicator on top right of display).
-- volume switch:
+- blue volume switches:
   - increase or decrease audio volume (`V` indicator on top right of display)
-  - zoom in or out (`X` indicator)
+  - zoom time axis in or out (`X` indicator)

+## Get the data

+- Open the fishfinder
+- Take out the SD card
+- Copy the data from SD card to your computer
+- Remove all files from SD card
+- Insert SD card back onto Teensy
+- Close fishfinder housing.